PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotaryAirLockValve/ReadMe.md

 # Problem Definition
-The problem is to simulate a Rotary Air-Lock Valve with below diminsions:
-* Size of Cone:
-    * Cone Gate: 29.17 cm
-    * Cone Exit: 10.37 cm
-* Size of Outer Exit: 9.42 cm
-* External diameter of Circle: 20.74 cm
-There is one type of particle in this blender.
-Particles are poured into the inlet valve from t=**0** s.
+The problem is to simulate a Rotary Air-Lock Valve.
+The external diameter of rotor is about 21 cm.
+There is one type of particle in this simulation.
+Particles are inserted into the inlet of the valve from t=**0** s.
-* **28000** particles with **5 mm** diameter poured into the valve with rate of **4000 particles/s**.
+* **28000** particles with **5 mm** diameter are inserted into the valve with the rate of **4000 particles/s**.
+* The rotor starts its ortation at t = 1.25 s at the rate of 2.1 rad/s.

 <html>
 <body>